umerkayvyro/crop-chat/README.md

     **Important:**  Never commit your `.env` file to version control.
 Add it to your `.gitignore` file.

-Absolutely — here’s a clean, GitHub-friendly Markdown version of your project structure for your `README.md`:

 ## Project Structure
 ```
 agro-chatbot/